-Figure 2.
+FIG. 2.
 Phase diagram in the $\mu - \mu_H$ plane at T = 0.
-Solid lines denote first order transitions where a discontinuity of the condensate takes place, dashed line stands for the crossover around which the condensate changes smoothly; diamonds denote the critical endpoints (CP) at which the crossover becomes a first order transition.
-The blue circle labeled IP stands for the inversion point, namely the point at which the crossover is the smoothest realized in the phase diagram, corresponding to the values of $\mu = \mu_H$ at which moving upwards or downwards along the transition line, the crossover becomes harder.
-The $\chi$ SB window denotes the region where chiral symmetry is broken spontaneously; the other regions correspond to phases with finite quark number density, n, and/or helical density, $n_H$ .
-In the normal matter chiral symmetry is restored and $n \gg n_H$ , while helical matter denotes the region where chiral symmetry is restored but $n_H \gg n$ .
+Solid lines denote first-order transitions where a discontinuity of the condensate takes place, and the dashed line stands for the crossover around which the condensate changes smoothly; diamonds denote the critical end points (CP) at which the crossover becomes a first-order transition.
+The blue circle labeled IP stands for the inversion point, namely the point at which the crossover is the smoothest realized in the phase diagram, corresponding to the values of $\mu = \mu_H$ at which moving upward or downward along the transition line, the crossover becomes harder.
+The χ SB window denotes the region where chiral symmetry is broken spontaneously; the other regions correspond to phases with finite quark number density n and/or helical density n_H .
+In the normal matter chiral symmetry is restored and $n \gg n_H$, while helical matter denotes the region where chiral symmetry is restored but $n_H \gg n$.